SUMMARY:

 FUNDING:

-I have secured research funding to continue this research and develop new avenues of study (>£90k).
+I have secured research funding to continue this research and develop new avenues of study (>£300k in total).
 For example, I have recently completed a project funded by the BA/Leverhulme (£9.6k, PI) that aimed to develop and validate a conspiracy belief questionnaire suitable for adolescents.
 To date, research has focused only on adults, and no studies have examined conspiracy beliefs among younger people.
 Our novel questionnaire will enable an exploration of the psychological antecedents and consequences of conspiracy thinking in younger populations and explore the origins of conspiracy beliefs.

 I have also received funds for public engagement (>10k in total) - for example, I have co-organized 5 events as part of the ESRC Festival of Social Sciences series.
 In addition, as a winner of I’m a Scientist, I could commission artists to draw my research (see below and here).